-In 2015, UTMD sold components and finished devices to 162 other companies in the U.S. (OEM sales).
-For over 37 years, the Company has utilized its manufacturing capabilities and engineering know-how to produce high quality components and finished devices for other companies.
+In 2016, UTMD sold components and finished devices to 139 other companies in the U.S. (OEM sales).
+For over 38 years, the Company has utilized its manufacturing capabilities and engineering know-how to produce high quality components and finished devices for other companies.
 For U.S. companies which wish to distribute their products outside the U.S., UTMD's maintenance of certification to current ISO 13485 medical device quality standards is an important benefit.
 UTMD's website, which lists its capabilities, is often the basis for contacts for new OEM work.

 Although there are other manufacturers in the U.S. with similar manufacturing capabilities, UTMD's primary competition comes from East Europe, India and China device component manufacturers which have much lower wage rate structures.
-To the extent that the U.S. Dollar (USD) gains strength in any period of time against foreign currencies, UTMD's ability to be cost-competitive with foreign manufacturers is additionally diminished.
+To the extent that the U.S. Dollar (USD) gains strength in any period of time against foreign currencies, UTMD's ability to be cost-competitive with foreign manufacturers is diminished.

-2) International sales.
+2) Outside the U.S. sales.

-After the years 2011-2014 in which international sales represented a majority of consolidated total USD sales, international sales slipped to 49% in 2015 due to the strength of the USD.
-The changes in foreign currency exchange (FX) rates in 2015 reduced UTMD's foreign currency sales by \$1,635 (12%).
-Prior to 2011, with only a few exceptions, UTMD's international sales were to other medical device companies and distributors, not to clinical end user facilities.
-After the acquisition of Femcare in 2011, UTMD began a transition to selling direct to end user facilities in the UK, Australia and Ireland, which has had a positive impact on revenues as well as gross profit margins.
-UTMD's website provides information that frequently results in unsolicited contacts from foreign entities.
-The Company has hundreds of competitors worldwide.
+OUS sales in 2016, as a percentage of consolidated total USD sales, represented 50% compared to 49% in 2015.
+The increased strength of the USD in 2016 reduced UTMD's foreign currency sales by \$600 (5%).
+Prior to 2011, with only a few exceptions, UTMD's OUS sales were to other medical device companies and distributors, not to clinical end user facilities.
+After the acquisition of Femcare in 2011, UTMD began a transition to marketing directly to end users in countries where the Filshie Clip System had achieved significant acceptance.
+This also allows increased distribution opportunities for other UTMD devices which previously did not have significant third party distributor interest.
+In 2017, UTMD is distributing directly to medical facilities in Canada, the UK, France, Ireland and Australia.
+The Company's devices are also sold OUS through over 300 independent regional distributors.
+UTMD's website provides information that frequently results in unsolicited contacts from OUS entities.